10 Great Short Films Starring Your Favorite Actors

 Duration: 18 mins

 Comedies are fun, but I have never really been a fan.
 The foundation of most gags are based on fictional and exaggerated instances.
-A dark comedy on the other hand is realistic and is brave enough to take the piss out of any flaw present in the human nature and society.
-‘Gregory Go Boom’ features the anti-ageing Michael Cera in another awkward sex comedy.
+A dark comedy, on the other hand, is realistic and is brave enough to take the piss out of any flaw present in human nature and society.
+‘Gregory Go Boom’ features the anti-aging Michael Cera in another awkward sex comedy.
 His character is reminiscent of Napoleon Dynamite from the teen comedy of the same name, with the addition of a wheelchair to worsen his social image.
 He tries to hook up with women and an unforgettable sexual encounter changes him forever.
 The film shows how people are considered socially undesirable and the handicapped protagonist is not a sole victim, he himself indulges in writing off sections of the society like homosexuals and dark-skinned people.
 It also conveys the undeserved criticism that some women get, even though they toil hard to provide something beneficial to their loved ones.
 It doesn’t glorify anyone but merely presents an actual image of people’s mindsets.

 7. Dust (2013)